all that is left in a World without God

 adults now, some 34 years later — surely have an answer somewhere

 in the thousands of appearances of the “Gospa” (Mary).

 1 Make expensive travel arrangements through them to

-much of the pronouncements of Vatican II validated
+much of the pronouncements of Vatican II validated by the Mother

-“Before God all the faiths are identical.
+all the faiths are identical.
 God governs them like

 in hell. … When the Madonna is asked about the title, “Mediatrix

-of all graces,” she replies, “I do not dispose
+of all graces,” she replies, “I do not dispose of all graces.”

 Perhaps the “Gospa”